March 2014 Market Commentary

-Just to restate, I believe that the lack of an agreement on spending cuts, sequestration, tax increases, and the myriad of new regulations will be a damper on 2013 economic activity and therefore investment returns.
-That is why we are emphasizing investments in companies with good cash flow, good cash distributions and companies that operate in areas where they have a completive advantage due to much lower energy costs and raw material input costs.
-We prefer companies that generate good after tax returns.
-With interest rates at historic lows, even as dividend taxes go up, the after tax returns are higher than most investment grade debt.
+We are emphasizing investments in companies with good cash flow, good cash distributions and companies that operate in areas where they have a competitive advantage due to much lower energy costs and raw material input costs.
+We prefer companies that generate good, after-tax returns.
+Their price earnings ratios are at levels that are attractive compared to the low interest rates on investment grade bonds.
+With interest rates at historic lows, even as dividend taxes go up, the after-tax returns are still higher than most investment grade debt.
 There is a growing shift from very low yield bonds into equity.
-With a negative real return on Treasury bonds in the last half of 2012, we are seeing a shift to higher yielding equities.
-The longer central banks keep interest rates low, the larger will be the flow of funds.
-This should help increase good companies share prices as we go forward.
-BSG&L is a long term investor.
-We believe if you are patient, build cash and buy good companies on pull backs, your portfolio will have good growth over the long term.
+BSG&L is a long term investor and we believe that if you are patient, build cash and buy good companies on pull backs, your portfolio will have good growth over the long term.

 Ben Dickey CFP/MBA/CHFC